Nallagandla Lake

 Nallagandla lake is a natural rain-fed lake in the Nallagandla area in the north-western fringe of Hyderabad in the Indian state of Telangana.
 The lake bed is around 90 acres, that includes permanent marsh on the south-western edge of the lake.
 The lake bed shares its boundary with the Hyderabad Central University in the east and is surrounded by residential buildings on the remaining sides.
 The lake bed acreage is under threat from the construction activities around the lake.
 The plan of the lake as per the survey of GHMC conducted in 2013 can be found here.

 Nallagandla Temple

 The Sri Sri Sri Nalla Pochamma temple stands on the western ghat of the lake.
 This temple is dedicated to Goddess Pochamma, who is believed to be the local village deity.
 This lake is used by residents of Nallagandla and surrounding areas for festivities during Diwali, Chhath Puja, Bathukamma, and Ganesh Chaturthi.
 Large congregations of revelers gather at the adjoining pond to partake in the celebrations.

 Lake Facilities

-There's a man-made pond adjoining the north-west limit of the lake where immersion of idols is conducted post-festivities.
+A human-made pond adjoins the north-west limit of the lake where immersion of idols is conducted post-festivities.
 This protects the lake from pollution during festival seasons.
-The GHMC has set up a watch tower at this pond along with a permanent security post that's constantly manned.
+The GHMC has set up a watch tower at this pond along with a permanent security post that's constantly staffed.
 Toilet facilities are also available at the lake, courtesy of the GHMC.